Musicians in Ming China

-Musicians under China's Ming dynasty had a diverse status, with many musicians having low social positions.
+Musicians under China's Ming dynasty had a diverse status and many musicians had low social positions.
 At the same time, musicians could also enjoy great status, like in the case of the emperor Hongzhi who was very well known for being a proponent of music.
 Most musicians however, were not part of imperial or gentry family and Ming music culture was characterized by four distinct but closely interrelated subcultures.
 These were the court, literati, religious, and commoner music subcultures.
 The lives of these different types of musicians were incredibly different, but songs were a shared art form that demonstrated the ideals of both the elites and commoners.